|Last Quarterly Update:||2/20/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Demand for lumber and plywood is strongly affected by the level of residential real estate construction.
 Profitability depends on efficient operations.
 Large wholesalers are more likely to serve large customers, with operations in multiple markets.
+Small companies can compete effectively by focusing on local markets and building strong relationships with customers.
+The US lumber wholesalers industry is fragmented: the 50 largest companies generate about 45% of revenue.

 PRODUCTS, OPERATIONS & TECHNOLOGY